 In the long term, Pakistan cannot compete with India conventionally as the difference between economies is huge.
 Any attempt to bring the difference in conventional power will be disastrous for Pakistan as the current economic conditions are worse than ever before.
 This will indeed increase Pakistan's reliance on the use of Tactical Nuclear Weapons this is a cost-effective approach but the only available option in current economic conditions to diminish national security challenges.
-Until and unless Pakistan's economy stabilizes we have to substitute nuclear for conventional capabilities but by increasing reliance on nuclear weapons in order to cover defense budget shortfalls, the result will be in the form of a heightened security dilemma.
+Until and unless Pakistan's economy stabilizes we have to substitute nuclear for conventional capabilities but by increasing reliance on nuclear weapons in order to cover defense budget shortfalls, The Acquisition of Modern Technologies by the Indian Military: Strategic Security and Geopolitical Implications for Pakistan the result will be in the form of a heightened security dilemma.